vergecurrency/verge/doc/README_windows.txt

 -----
 Unpack the files into a directory and run verge-qt.exe.

+If you are using the portable zip build on a clean Windows system, run vc_redist.x64.exe in the same folder first.
+Without the Microsoft Visual C++ runtime, Verge may appear to hang on the splash screen during startup.

 Verge Core is the original Verge client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Verge transactions;
 depending on the speed of your computer and network connection, the synchronization